Kamala Harris' Selection as VP Resonates With Black Women

 “It tells Black girls that they can be president,” said Cochran, who recently ran for state representative in Michigan.
 “If you look back at Shirley Chisholm, she ran so that Kamala could lead at this moment.
 I think it’s important for us to look at that and see other young women of color realize that they can go after their dreams and really make change in our world.”

 Harris' selection is historic in many senses.
-It also marks the first time an Asian American would be on the presidential ticket.
+It also marks the first time a person of Asian descent is on the presidential ticket.
 Born to a Jamaican father and Indian mother, she often speaks of her deep bond with her late mother, whom she has called her single biggest influence.

+As they appeared together Wednesday for the first time as running mates, Biden and Harris reflected on the significance of the moment.

+“This morning, all across the nation, little girls woke up — especially little black and brown girls, who so often feel overlooked and undervalued in their communities.
+But today, today, just maybe, they’re seeing themselves for the first time in a new way,” Biden said.

 Harris' boundary-breaking potential serves as an affirmation of the growing power of voters of color, according to nearly a dozen interviews with political strategists, potential voters and activists.